fafrd/docker/readme.md

 # Docker images

-This repo contains some docker images I've created. (right now there's one one project I have in docker.)
+This repo contains some docker images I've created. (right now there's only one project here.)

 ## turdle